to Frequently Asked Questions

 We have a great method for each kind of fish we catch,

-and new people often do well because they learn the
+and new people often do well because they listen well.

 Q: Do I need a license?